-The Group possesses sufficient liquidity and unused credit lines in the amount of EUR 6,421 thousand to meet its obligations over the next four years in line with its strategic plans.
+The Group possesses sufficient liquidity and unused credit lines in the amount of EUR 3.2 million to meet its obligations over the next four years in line with its strategic plans.
 For disclosures on maturities, please see section C.

-Cash and cash equivalents at year's end were EUR 6,801 thousand (previous year: EUR 9,613 thousand), accounting for 6.2% (previous year: 9.3%) of the Group's total assets.
+Cash and cash equivalents at year's end were EUR 4,859 thousand (previous year: EUR 6,801 thousand), Accounting for 4.7% (previous year: 6.2%) of the Group's total assets.

 The following table shows the financial liabilities of the Group by maturity classes based on the remaining life as of the reporting date and based on the contractually agreed maturity.
-The amounts shown in the table are not discounted cash flows.
+With the exception of the fixed-interest loans, the amounts shown in the table are not discounted cash flows.